 - reducing demand through taxation and pricing mechanisms;

-- raising awareness and support for policies;
+- raising awareness of public health problems caused by harmful use of alcohol and ensuring support for effective alcohol policies;

 - providing accessible and affordable treatment for people with alcohol-use disorders; and

-WHO aims is to reduce the health burden caused by the harmful use of alcohol and, thereby, to save lives, prevent injuries and diseases and improve the well-being of individuals, communities and society at large.
+WHO aims to reduce the health burden caused by the harmful use of alcohol and, thereby, to save lives, prevent injuries and diseases and improve the well-being of individuals, communities and society at large.

-WHO emphasizes the development, testing and evaluation of cost-effective interventions for harmful use of alcohol as well as creating, compiling and disseminating scientific information on alcohol use and dependence, and related health and social consequences.
+WHO emphasizes the development, implementation and evaluation of cost-effective interventions for harmful use of alcohol as well as creating, compiling and disseminating scientific information on alcohol use and dependence, and related health and social consequences.

-- leadership, awareness and commitment;
+- leadership, awareness and commitment

-- health services’ response;
+- health services’ response

-- community action;
+- community action

-- drink–driving policies and countermeasures;
+- drink–driving policies and countermeasures

-- availability of alcohol;
+- availability of alcohol

-- marketing of alcoholic beverages;
+- marketing of alcoholic beverages

-- pricing policies;
+- pricing policies

-- reducing the negative consequences of drinking and alcohol intoxication;
+- reducing the negative consequences of drinking and alcohol intoxication

-- reducing the public health impact of illicit alcohol and informally produced alcohol;
+- reducing the public health impact of illicit alcohol and informally produced alcohol

 - monitoring and surveillance.